i-adopt/patterns/adrs/002-Products.md

 ### Option A: Extending I-ADOPT

+#### Option A1: Extending I-ADOPT for modifier only
+This approach would require to extend I-ADOPT with an additional object property for statistical modifiers and an additional class for modifiers (could be a controlled list, we provide) which should only be used to indicate the aggregation value as provided by sensors to allow to include this information to the variable.
+It is not possible to add these extensions (like statistical measures) as constraints, because these apply to the whole variable.

 ![I-ADOPT Plus](002/002A.drawio.svg)

-This approach would require to extend I-ADOPT with additional object properties to allow more information to be attached.
-It is not possible to add these extensions (like statistical measures) as constraints, because these apply to the whole variable.
-In EnvThes we have added for now these extensions:
+* **Pros**:
+  * easy to implement
+* **Cons**
+  * modifiers could be misused to representy any postprocessing aggregation after the observation, which is not the scope of I-ADOPT
+  * a new class and a new property would be required

+#### Option A2: Extending I-ADOPT with external object properties
+We could use object properties from other ontologies like PUV or SOSA, see
 * https://w3id.org/env/puv#statistic for adding statistical measures
 * https://w3id.org/env/puv#usesMethod for adding a method
-* http://www.w3.org/ns/sosa/madeBySensor for adding the instrument and potentially, but not recommended
+* http://www.w3.org/ns/sosa/madeBySensor for adding the instrument
 * https://w3id.org/env/puv#uom for adding the used unit

 See an example in EnvThes [here](http://vocabs.lter-europe.net/EnvThes/30282):